AdaCore/gnatstudio/docs/users_guide/extending.rst

 the connection tool used for the server.
 It also uses the :command:`-L` switch when transfering files to a Windows local host.

-You can possible to define additional arguments to rsync by using the :file:`<rsync_configuration>` tag, which accepts :file:`<arguments>` tags as children, each containing additional arguments to pass to :program:`rsync`.
+You can define additional arguments to rsync by using the :file:`<rsync_configuration>` tag, which accepts :file:`<arguments>` tags as children, each containing additional arguments to pass to :program:`rsync`.